Learning and Tutoring Center is Online

 - Are having problems understanding class assignments.

-- Need access to handouts or computer-based resources to help improve your skills.
+- Need access to handouts or practice materials to help improve your skills.

 - Want to polish your resumes, cover letters, and applications.